Equatorial Guinea’s most complete guide - Updated 2021

 How is the healthcare system in Equatorial Guinea?

-At any Malaria symptoms like feel ill and have a fever, diarrhea, or vomiting, it is best to go to a medical center for testing.
-It is key to identiy and treat those diseases on time.
-Surprisingly, these diseases do not pose any serious health problems when detected early.
+If you feel ill and have a fever, diarrhea, or vomiting, it is best to go to a medical center for testing.
+Identiying and treating them on time, these diseases do not pose any serious health problems.
 But if left untreated, they can become fatal.

 The hospital facilities, both on the island of Bioko and in the Continental region are perfectly prepared for this type of disease.
 Although it may seem the opposite, they are quite effective in treating local diseases.

 In MALABO, in case of accident or illness, you can go to La Paz Hospital (+240 555 666 160) or Guadalupe Clinic (+240 222 573 173), with the necessary reservations.
 In addition, the “Castro Verde” Laboratory (+240 222 237 864) carries out reliable analyses on most tropical diseases.